diennea/smtpsampler/README.md

  -s,--subject <arg>        Subject of the generated email -stls,--starttls          Use STARTTLS
- -t,--to <arg>             Value for the To header of the test message -to,--timeout <arg>       Max time for execution of the test, in seconds,
+ -t,--to <arg>             Value for the To header of the test message -tt,--timeout <arg>       Max time for execution of the test, in seconds,
                            defaults to 0, which means 'forever' -tx,--numthreads <arg>    Number of concurrent threads/connections -u,--username <arg>       Username